 It’s a very good strategy if you’re trying to build up your equity position.
 Or if you have run out of servicing and capacity at the banks, and you’ve got a bit of equity lying around, it’s a good strategy for that situation as well.

-You can access second-tier lenders who will lend you money without looking at servicing capacity, and just purely on the equity position.
+Mortgage brokers like us can access second-tier lenders for you, who will lend you money without looking at servicing capacity, and just purely on the equity position.
 So, by property trading, you can still build up more equity to pay down your debt position and try and free up that servicing capacity again.

 Strategy one: Joint Ventures for a Low Equity Position.